ant-design/ant-design/components/form/demo/validate-basic.md

   checkPass2(rule, value, callback) {
     const { getFieldValue } = this.props.form;
     if (value && value !== getFieldValue('passwd')) {
-      callback('The two passwords you enter is inconsistent!');
+      callback('The two passwords you enter are inconsistent!');
     } else {
       callback();
     }